 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Eating Disorder 19751's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
 As she grows up, she is likely to be more concerned with looking after those around her particularly younger siblings, pets and "strays" of every kind, animal and human than with self-gratification.
 As she moves into adolescence she will gradually emerge as a supportive, [...] [..]
 She has no real sense of separateness from those she loves, and has no desire to experience such a state either because it is so frighteningly lonely and cold.
 Like most gifts, Eating Disorder 19751's psychological fluidity can work both for and against her.
 She possesses [...]
 Hidden traits [..]
 Because she is genuinely kind and inclined to efface herself on others' behalf, she badly needs to develop her tougher qualities to acquire the realism to look after herself.
 Parents and family members can do a great deal to offer her the support she needs to make peace [...]
 IV.
 Emotional Needs and Patterns in Relationships

 This chapter contains valuable information on the child's basic needs and the relationship with her parents.
 The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits. [..]
-She may sometimes be be quite clinging and hungry for constant demonstrations of affection, and may find it hard to be alone without becoming anxious and fearful.
-Highly idealistic in her adoration of loved ones, she may experience many disappointments because she expects [...] [..]
+As well as being genuinely loving and giving, she also has an instinctive understanding of the great power self-sacrifice can wield over the hearts of others.
+She may sometimes be be quite clinging and hungry for constant demonstrations of affection, and may find it hard [...] [..]
 This is especially true if her mother has been frustrated in her own self-expression through circumstances beyond her control, or has voluntarily sacrificed other avenues of fulfillment to look after the family.
 Eating Disorder 19751 seeks not only love and affection from [...]
 V. Fears and Insecurities

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future